 Now you have learned what it is that makes you happy, and you have built those confidence levels up, express yourself – every day!
-Whether it is how you dress, a hobby you enjoy, music you like to listen to, the films you want to watch etc, do it!
+Whether it is how you dress, a hobby you enjoy, the music you like to listen to, the films you want to watch etc, do it!
 Own it!
 Enjoy it!

 Stage 4.
 Try not to care what other people think of you

 It might seem impossible to totally disregard other people’s opinions, but really if you think about it, what do other people’s opinions actually matter?
 If they want to comment, let them!
-You’ll be too happy enjoying life to notice, and the likelihood is, they are only making such remarks because deep down, they wish they had the confidence to express themselves like you do.
+You’ll be too happy enjoying life to notice, and the likelihood is, they are only making such remarks because deep down, they wish they had the confidence to express themselves as you do.
 Would people who are happy and secure in their own skin feel the need to act negatively towards others?
 No.

 Stage 5.
 Don’t compare yourself to anyone else